 Bryson’s Apple Orchard

 You can pick your own or buy a bag of apples the family has picked (we made a wonderful apple pie with ours).
-Their store at a crossroads at one corner of the orchard also sells jams, jellies, honey and fresh apple cider.
+The Sweet Tart Yates are the latest arrivals and are best picked after the first frost, so plan ahead.
+Bryson's also has a store at one corner of the orchard where they sell jams, jellies, honey and fresh apple cider.

 It’s a great way to spend a fall Sunday after a Clemson football game.